 How COVID-19 tracing works

-- Doctors, hospitals, and labs report the names of people who test positive for COVID-19 to the health department, the same way they report other infectious diseases.
-They also report the results to the person who was tested and tell them what to do next.
+- Doctors, nurses, hospitals, and labs report the names of people who test positive for COVID-19 to the health department, the same way they report other infectious diseases.
+They also give the test results to the person who tested positive, and tell them what to do next.

-- A trained worker calls the people who test positive for COVID-19 to ask about their symptoms, how they may have been infected, and who they may have infected.
+- A trained health worker calls people who test positive for COVID-19 to ask about their symptoms, how they may have been infected, and who they may have infected.

-- They are asked about the people they spent time close to (sometimes called “close contacts”) starting two days before they were tested or when they started feeling sick.
-These people could have been exposed to the virus.
+- They are asked about people who spent time close to them, starting two days before they were tested or from when they first started feeling sick.
+It is possible that some of these people are now infected.

-- A trained worker calls the people who spent time close to the person with COVID-19.
+- A trained health worker then calls the people who spent time close to the person with COVID-19.

-- People with the disease can infect others even if they do not have symptoms, so it is important for the people who were close to the person with COVID-19 to stay away from others for 14 days.
+- People with COVID-19 can infect others, even if they do not have symptoms.
+It is important that those who were close to the person with COVID-19 stay home and away from others for 14 days.

 Trained public health workers help decide who is a "close contact" of someone with COVID-19.